 Portable church allows for the ministry to be built on what is most important, especially in critical early years.
 When you are portable, people attend church due to relationships & mission.
 The building & space are less likely to become “tails that wag the dog.”

 Yes.
 It takes work to setup.
 But that work involves people rubbing shoulders & elbows together weekly.
 In my experience setting up church on Sunday’s brings people together.
 In my opinion, one of the reasons portable churches meeting in public places have 42%-49% greater attendance is because of the work that requires mobilizing people every weekend.
 Relationships + Responsibility = a Reason to Return.
 Churches with few mobilization opportunities limit their capacity for growth.
 Portable church set up expands mobilization potential.

 Doesn’t a building signify that you’re a real church?

 Maybe so.
 But do you really want a building to define your church?
 Church should be defined by its disciples, their love for one another, & the churches ministry in the community.
 Studies & my own experience shows that portable church can enhance these things.

 People tend to get burned out in any situation.
 The work of the leader is to provide good systems, regular encouragement, & changes of pace to allow people to manage seasons of their lives.
 And portable churches can setup with great creativity & simplicity limiting the workload, but still involving greater numbers of people in the ministry of the church.

-Now, churches do reach a critical mass in attendance & finances where ownership & construction may make better sense.
-And God often provides building at the right time for the growth of His church.
+Now, churches do reach a critical mass in attendance & finances where ownership & construction may make sense.
+And God often provides a building at the right time for the growth of His church.
 HOWEVER, there’s no need to be afraid of portable church.
 If your thinking about starting a church that may need to be portable or you’re thinking of staying portable, use these questions as a guide: